MUbarak123-56/image-digit-scquantathon/README.md

 ## Conclusion

 This was a great project to dive deep into the intricacies of building a quantum algorithm that can act as a model for training data.
-Since quantum computers are very probabilistic and capable of entangling multiple qubits to develop
+Since quantum computers leverage principles such as superposition, interference and entanglement, they have the capacity to solve complex problems that some classical systems struggle with.
+Therefore, looking into quantum machine learning as a possible way for developing the new generation of machine learning algorithms is an experimental initiative to test the limits of quantum computing in the real world.

 ## References